 The nurse is working in a cancer treatment center.
-The client has terminal cancer and has received a prescription for morphine (MS Contin), a schedule II drug for pain control.
-The nurse is teaching this client about the medication, and determines that the teaching is successful when the client makes what statement?
+A client diagnosed with terminal cancer has received a prescription for morphine (MS Contin), a schedule II drug for pain control.
+After medication teaching, which statement by the client indicates appropriate understanding?